Choosing the right model

 During this initial phase, known as pretraining, the model learns general language patterns, such as grammar, syntax, semantics, and context.
 It becomes capable of predicting the next word (or token) and can perform simple few-shot learning (handling a task after seeing just a few examples).
 However, it does not yet understand how to follow instructions and is not optimized for specific tasks out of the box.

 To make them useful, they typically undergo fine-tuning on curated datasets, using techniques like instruction fine-tuning.
+From a base model you can create:

-Instruction-tuned and chat models
+Instruction-tuned vs. chat models

 Instruction-tuned models are built on top of base models.
 After the initial pretraining phase, these models go through a second training stage using datasets made up of instructions and their corresponding responses.